plenoptic-org/plenoptic/docs/jupyter.md

 ## Installing jupyter and setting up the kernel

 If you wish to locally run the notebooks, you will need to install `jupyter`, `ipywidgets`, and (for some of the notebooks) `torchvision` and `pooch` .
-There are two or three possible ways of getting a local jupyter install working with this package, depending on what tool you are using to manage your virtual environments and how you wish to handle them (see {ref}`install` for how to use `conda` or `pip and venv` to setup a virtual environment and install plenoptic).
+There are two or three possible ways of getting a local jupyter install working with this package, depending on what tool you are using to manage your virtual environments and how you wish to handle them (see [](install) for how to use `conda` or `pip and venv` to setup a virtual environment and install plenoptic).

 :::{hint}
 If `plenoptic` is the only environment that you want to run notebooks from and/or you are unfamiliar with virtual environments, go with option 1 (for either `conda` or `pip and venv`).